 CPA bidding is mainly for advertisers whose focus is on conversions like sign-ups and purchases.
-Your Google Ads expert should understand that testing different bidding models will offer insight into the success of the campaign and help identify the one that drives better results.
-They should also be able to manage your ads budget accordingly.
+Your Google Ads expert should understand that testing different bidding models offers insight into campaign success and be able to help identify the one that drives better results.
+They should also be adept at managing your ads budget accordingly.

-Once your ads have been displayed in front of your target audience, you want as many of them as possible to click on them — no-brainer, right?
-A proper Google Ads expert should be able to harness power words in your ad copy as a clever way of convincing users to engage with your business.
+Once your ads have surfaced for your target audience, you want as many of them as possible to click on them — no-brainer, right?

-4. Ways to optimize the ad-to-landing page experience
+4. How to optimize the ad-to-landing page UX

-Speaking of landing pages: When guiding customers through your sales funnel, you should aim to provide them with an experience that feels tailored to their specific needs.
+Speaking of landing pages: When guiding customers through your sales funnel, you want to offer them an experience that feels tailored to their specific needs.
 This increases the chances of prospects taking the desired action when they reach your landing page.

 - Having a strong call to action (CTA)

-- Making sure the ad and landing page copy and design are consistent
+- Making sure the ad and landing page are consistent

 - Ensuring the page looks good on both mobile and desktop